An updated model for the Perseus Spiral Arm from Trigonometric Parallax and 3-dimensional kinematic distances of distant massive stars: Observations and Calibration

 For the 6.7~GHz methanol maser G060, we used inverse phase referencing to image each of the two quasar calibrators in all 16 epochs.
-For the water masers: G021 could only be referenced against a single quasar (as the other quasar was too weak in every epoch), in 8 of 16 epochs due to maser variability; G037 was referenced against both quasars in all 16 epochs, and G070 was referenced against both quasars in 16 and 14 epochs, respectively (Figure~\ref{fig:per_parallaxes}).
-The measured positions at each epoch for each maser are included in the (or will be included?) online supplementary material.
+For the water masers, G021 could only be referenced against a single quasar (as the other quasar was too weak in every epoch).
+Additionally, for the quasar that could be used, the maser could only be found in synthesized images in 8 of 16 epochs due to maser variability.
+G037 was referenced against both quasars in all 16 epochs, and G070 was referenced against both quasars in 16 and 14 epochs, respectively (Figure~\ref{fig:per_parallaxes}).
+The measured positions at each epoch for each maser are included in the online supplementary material, with columns giving epoch, East-West offset and uncertainty, and North-South offset and uncertainty.